tlapinta/CS146-Website/README.md

 The Ingredients page provides the list of available ingredients and their nutritional facts

-The Build Your Sandwich page is the platform where users can build their actual sandwiches
+The Build Your Sandwich page is the platform where users can build their actual sandwiches.
+One the desktop page in order for you image to be added you must see a plus sign when the image is above the container.